Notes on invariant measures for loop groups: Computing Invariant Measures I

-This form of (a) makes sense for an abelian group such as the circle $\mathbb T$ in place of $K$.
-In this abelian case $P(c)$ is a group homomorphism.
 Asymptotic invariance of Wiener measure implies that the pushforward of measures is asymptotically translation invariant.
-Hence in this reformulation, in this abelian context (and we restrict attention to the identity component of the loop group), the limit as $\beta\downarrow 0$ is the normalized Haar measure for the image of $P(c)$ (this image is all of the identify component for the moduli space precisely when the image of $c$ is not a `straight line'). \end{remark}
+Hence in this reformulation, in this abelian context (and we restrict attention to the identity component of the loop group), the limit as $\beta\downarrow 0$ is the normalized Haar measure for the image of $P(c)$.
+This image is all of the identity component for the moduli space precisely when the image of $c$ is not a `straight line'; see the appendix to \cite{BP0}. \end{remark}